MionKit/mion/README.md

 [![Deepkit](./assets/other_logos/deepkit_text.svg?raw=true)](https://deepkit.io/)

-MikroKit uses only the core `runtime types` library from deepkit to produce a minimal framework oriented for serverless Apis with all the advantages of runtime types.
+MikroKit uses only the core `@deepkit/type` library from deepkit to produce a minimal framework oriented for serverless Apis with all the advantages of runtime types.

 ## `Opinionated`